Jacob A. van der Kolk, Ph.D.

 I continued my studies at Penn State, carrying on my passion for German literature and culture alongside my other passion, philosophy.
 I have also spent a lot of time in Germany, including stints at Philipps-Universität Marburg and Albert-Ludwigs-Universität Freiburg.

-I greatly enjoy teaching the German language, history, and culture in both online and classroom settings, and have worked at a diverse variety of institutions including Penn State, Susquehanna University, Kalamazoo College, and Western Michigan University.
+I greatly enjoy teaching the German language, history, and culture in both online and classroom settings, and have worked at a diverse variety of institutions including Penn State, Susquehanna University, Kalamazoo College, Western Michigan University, and Wabash College.
 I also taught English language, culture, and academic practices at the Language Center at Philipps-Universität Marburg, and have translated academic works for presentation and publication.

 In my free time, I dabble in open source computing, Linux, and some coding and markup programming.